-- Submitted formal schedule for review and Monthly Progress Report. - Worked on addressing comments to test procedures (ongoing). - ARINC completed work on 2 additional test procedures and receiving comments.
+- Submitted formal schedule for review and Monthly Progress Report. - Received responses from comments relating to test procedures.
+Provided contractor statements of no objection or comments to all 34 test procedures. - ARINC completed work on 2 additional test procedures and receiving comments.

-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs. - Complete all test procedures. - Merge Railroad Operations Control System into SCADA code base in preparation for Pre-FAT.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Support ongoing discussions concerning RFIs. - Deliver Installation Plan and complete pre-FAT at 95%.